 $ intermediate_bear_tutorial_data tube.csv 255 tube-x.csv 50 -r 19680707

 The first argument, tube.csv, is the name of the file that will be created with this trivariate data in it.
 The second argument, 255, specifies how many samples will be on each side of the regular x–y grid; I have chosen 255 because that’s the maximum side length that Excel can handle for a surface chart.
-Thus the file tube.csv contains 255 x 255 = 65,025 rows of trivariate training data representing the height of the piece of tube or the ground, as the case may be.
+Thus the file tube.csv contains 255 x 255 = 65,025 rows of trivariate training data representing the height of the piece of tube or the ground, as the case may be, plus some gaussian noise.
 It then contains another 65,025 rows with the same (x, y) values as testing data: for simplicity, we are only asking Bear for its predictions for the same x–y grid (although of course in practice we could ask for predictions at any values of x and y).

 In addition to this, the program creates a dataset representing the x–z projection of the full (x, y, z) dataset, that I will use below.
 (By rotational symmetry, the y–z projection is fundamentally the same.)
 The third argument, tube-x.csv, specifies the filename of this projection, and the fourth argument, 50, the number of samples per side for it; it will be useful for this to be both smaller than and greater than what we use for the full trivariate dataset.
 Because we don’t have the restrictions of Excel surface charts for this bivariate x–z projection data, the x values are randomly dithered, which will also help with the visualizations below.